koyelbasu/koyelbasu/README.md

 <h2 align="center">An aspiring Generative AI Engineer
-A Generative AI Enthusiast.
-Curios to know about the AI Toools and how it works
+An aspiring Backend Cloud Engineer.
+Curios to know about  how it works
 </h2>

-- 🔭 I’m currently working on **Development in pyhthon**
+- 🔭 I’m currently working on **Development in Java**

-- 🌱 I’m currently learning **Python**
+- 🌱 I’m currently learning **Java**

-- 👯 I’m looking to collaborate on **Development in Gen AI**
+- 👯 I’m looking to collaborate on **Development in Java**

 - 💬 Ask me about **I'm a 1st year student in Brainware University and pursuing the course B.Tech CSE(AI&ML).
-I'm an aspiring Gen AI Engineer.I have interest in how a AI model is built, how can we develop it**
+I'm an aspiring Backend Cloud Engineer.I have interest in how a AI model is built, how can we develop it**

 - 📫 How to reach me **koyelbasu240306@gmail.com**